midknight41/map-factory/README.md

 ```

 If working with multiple mappers you can chain them together in a pipe-like manner.
+Be aware that the `chain()` method mutates the original mapper and establishes a permanent connection between the two mappers.

 ```js
 const source = {